hungnm1518/laravel-paginateroute/README.md

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.
+Our address is: HungNM, Samberstraat 69D, 2060 Antwerp, Belgium.

 The best postcards will get published on the open source page on our website.